lyallstewart/lyallstewart/README.md

 ## 🔭 I’m currently working on:
   - "FakeBook": A recreation of Facebook in React.JS (A collaboration between me and @48panda)
-  - "LyallOS": My own OS with custom kernel, bootloader etc in C/C++ and assembly x64
+  - "BananaOS": My own OS with custom kernel, bootloader etc in C/C++ and assembly x64

 ## 💬 Things I have used in the past:
   - Python